 Though there’s nothing stopping you from visiting PEI in the winter, seasonal restaurants, tour providers, and even some hotels in Charlottetown shut their doors as soon as the temperature starts dropping — usually by October 1st.

-A resident Canadian, I’ve compiled all the information you need to make an educated decision about when you plan your holiday to PEI.
+As a resident Canadian, I’ve put together this article with all the information you need to make an educated decision about when you plan your holiday to PEI.
+Let’s get into it!

 When is the Best Time to Visit Prince Edward Island?